 The Neonatal Resuscitation Program was initiated in 1987.
 Since that time, more than 4 million health care professionals have been trained as providers.
 The NRP Steering Committee is interested in the effect of this program on neonatal morbidity and mortality as well as other interventions that may improve the outcome of neonatal resuscitation.

-Researchers from Canadian and US institutions are invited to apply for one of the four grant options to investigate the best ways to optimize care in the delivery room using NRP:
+Researchers from Canadian and US institutions can apply for one of the four grant options to investigate the best ways to optimize care in the delivery room using NRP:

 - NRP Human Factors or Education Grant (up to $15,000): Any health care professional with an interest in the impact of human factors on delivery room resuscitation or optimization of NRP education